ustwo/ustwo.com-frontend/CONTRIBUTING.md

 #### Attribute order

-To me, there is a familiar and natural order of how to write an element's attributes when I consider a) how a node is drawn and painted in the browser and b) the order of thought process when constructing the style of an element, e.g. dimensions and the space it occupies is thought of before the behaviour of text inside it.
+To me, there is a familiar and natural order of how to write an element's attributes when I consider a) how a node is drawn and painted in the browser and b) the order of thought process when constructing the style of an element.

 - **content, clear, browser specific rules** - Unusual rules, flags, resets?
 - **position, top, right, bottom, left**  - Position is a naughty (but helpful) rule, can remove element from the flow